 Mahjong vs Go, Shogi or Chess

-In games of complete information like Go, the stronger player will win and the weaker player will lose, almost invariably every time.
+In games of complete information like Go or Shogi, the stronger player will win and the weaker player will lose, almost invariably every time.

-This is perhaps why mahjong is so attractive, as it will invariably reward you from time to time, no matter how inexperienced you might be, or how strong your opponents are.
+This is perhaps what makes mahjong so attractive and welcoming to new players, as it will invariably reward you from time to time, no matter how inexperienced you might be, or how strong your opponents are.

 Is mahjong a game of Luck or Skill?